lounotlew/DSA/README.md

 ### Description

-PH Description

-### Installation

-The data structures in WhataData were written in Python 3.6, and may not work with Python 2.

-There are no required packages, as...

-To run...
+This repository contains various data structures and algorithms (e.g. linked lists, hashmaps, trees, Dijkstra's algorithm) implemented in both Python and Java, with potentially C++ to come.

+These DS&A are mainly for my practice/learning purposes, and may not necessarily be correct in its current state.